kubevela/kubevela.github.io/docs/end-user/component-dependency-parameter.md

 ## How to use

-If we want to apply a WordPress server with data stored in a MySQL database, we need to pass the MySQL address to WordPress.
+In the following we will apply a WordPress server with the MySQL address passed from a MySQL component:

-Apply the following `Application`:

 ```yaml
 apiVersion: core.oam.dev/v1beta1